-David Gange, 'The New Reformation: History, Religion and Social Action in the 1890s', article complete, to be submitted to Victorian Studies in September 2014.
+David Gange, 'The New Reformation: History, Religion and Social Action in the 1890s', for submission to Victorian Studies.

-David Gange, Books of the Dead: Narrating Death 1890-1914 (monograph in progress, about the introduction of Buddhist, Zoroastrian, Mesopotamian, Egyptian and other traditions into European thought on the nature of death after 1890 - projected publication 2016)
+David Gange, Books of the Dead: Narrating Death 1890-1914 (monograph in progress, about the introduction of Buddhist, Zoroastrian, Mesopotamian, Egyptian and other traditions into European thought on the nature of death after 1890.
+Projected publication 2018)